2018 Starlight Parade illuminates downtown Portland

 PORTLAND, Ore. – The Rose Festival’s brightest tradition returned Saturday night as hundreds of thousands of people lined the streets of downtown Portland to watch the 2018 Starlight Parade.

 More than 100 groups weaved their way through a 2.25-mile route, beginning at 8:30 p.m.
-This year was the 42nd rendition of the parade, an annual event during the Rose Festival.
+This year was the 42nd rendition of the parade.

 Watch replay of 2018 Starlight Parade